zulip/zulip/docs/production/postgres.md

 included with the base operating system (E.g. PostgreSQL 12 on Ubuntu Focal, 10 on Ubuntu Bionic, and 9.6 on Ubuntu Xenial).
-We recommend that installations currently using older PostgreSQL releases [upgrade to PostgreSQL 12][upgrade-postgres], as may drop support for older PostgreSQL in a future release.
+We recommend that installations currently using older PostgreSQL releases [upgrade to PostgreSQL 12][upgrade-postgresql], as may drop support for older PostgreSQL in a future release.

-[upgrade-postgres]: ../production/upgrade-or-modify.html#upgrading-postgresql
+[upgrade-postgresql]: ../production/upgrade-or-modify.html#upgrading-postgresql

 #### Remote PostgreSQL database